 - Find the LSI keywords for each of those primary keywords

-- Use the SEO Auto Linker plugin to add strategically-placed internal links in seconds.
+- Use the SEO Auto Linker plugin to add internal links in seconds.

-Important: I’ve created a Google Sheet to make this process insanely straightforward.
-I recommend making a copy of it before you begin.
+I recommend making a copy of the sheet above before you begin.

 Let’s get started.

 Step #1 – Gather A List Of URLs And Primary Keywords